andotherstuff/garland-protocol/garland-v0.1.md

 The 12-byte nonce is prepended to the ciphertext.
 Total overhead per block is 12 bytes, negligible relative to the 256 KiB block size.

 Integrity is provided by the content-addressing scheme.
-Each share is stored and retrieved by its SHA-256 hash—if a server returns data that doesn't match the requested hash, it is rejected.
+Each share is stored and retrieved by its SHA-256 hash, and if a server returns data that doesn't match the requested hash, it is rejected.
 After decryption, the plaintext block hash is verified against the value stored in the inode.
 This layered integrity checking at the storage layer makes encryption-layer authentication unnecessary.

 ### 6.3 Metadata Encryption

-File inodes and directory entries contain sensitive metadata-filenames, sizes, timestamps, and structural relationships.
+File inodes and directory entries contain sensitive metadata: filenames, sizes, timestamps, and structural relationships.
 This metadata is encrypted using the metadata key derived from the master key.

 When storing an inode or directory, the client:
 1. Serializes the structure to JSON